brontosaurusrex/brontosaurusrex.github.io/bash.md

 [https://brontosaurusrex.github.io/2017/06/10/bash-rounding-n-th-time/](https://brontosaurusrex.github.io/2017/06/10/bash-rounding-n-th-time/)

+The idea is you can do all your floating math using bc, but this will give you final rounding that one would somehow expect.

 ## add path and modify env

 This may be usefull to add to scripts that are run from cron